zelanko/sql-docs.pt-br/docs/linux/sql-server-linux-setup-machine-learning.md

 GO
 ```

-Execute o seguinte comando SQL para testar a execução do Python no SQL Server.
+Execute o comando do SQL a seguir para testar a execução do Python no SQL Server.

 ```python
 EXEC sp_execute_external_script